 Surgery to remove excess skin and, to a lesser extent, fat is removed from below the umbilicus (or tummy button).

-Normal reasons for seeking a tummy tuck or abdominoplasty are after weight loss or following a pregnancy.
+Normal reasons for seeking a tummy tuck are after weight loss or following a pregnancy.
 It tightens the abdominal skin and can improve the waistline.
 It is sometimes combined with liposuction for additional contour definition depending on the amount of tissue that needs to be removed.

 A popular procedure, it involves a short stay in hospital and you should be back to full activities by six weeks following surgery.

 1 to 2 nights

-Swelling after a tummy tuck can last for several months so the final results should be revealed after 6 months.
+Swelling can last for several months so final results are seen after 6 months.

 Usually, people have a specific goal they wish to achieve and, as mentioned earlier, usually request the procedure following pregnancy or weight loss.
 The surgery removes the excess skin in the lower abdomen and can be combined with other techniques to repair any bulges (hernias or divarications) in the abdominal wall.

 The pre-operative shape of your hips, waist and chest will dictate how much of a change in your waistline you will see after the procedure – if you have a narrow gap between the bottom of your rib cage and the top of your pelvis (less than the breadth of a hand) then you won’t notice a dramatic change in the shape of your waist.
 With larger distances between the two, however, a more hourglass figure can be achieved following surgery.